Multi-modal Relational Item Representation Learning for Inferring Substitutable and Complementary Items: Experiments

 \subsubsection{\textbf{Implementation Details}}

-We sample five negative samples per train relationship.
-We use publicly available implementations for the baselines.
+We sample five negative items per positive training edge.
+We use publicly available implementations for the baselines and develop our implementation of \textsc{MMSC} based on the DHGAN~\cite{dhgan} codebase.
 We use Adam optimizer and tune the learning rate in the range $\{10^{-4}, 10^{-3}, 10^{-2}\}$.
-We set dropout to 0.2 and tune $\alpha$ in ~\Cref{eq:final_loss} in the range $\{10^{-3}, 5^{-2}, 10^{-2}\}$.
+We set dropout to 0.2 and tune $\lambda$ in ~\Cref{eq:final_loss} in the range $\{10^{-3}, 5^{-3}, 10^{-2}\}$.
 For every dataset, we fix the size of $\mathcal{E}_{\text{LLM}}$ to be 500K.
-We use Flan-T5-XXL~\cite{t5} as the LLM.
-We train every model till convergence, repeat five times with different random seeds, and report the average performance.
+We use Flan-T5-XXL~\cite{t5} for LLM filtering and BLIP-2~\cite{li2023blip2bootstrappinglanguageimagepretraining} as the multi-modal foundation model.
+We freeze the BLIP-2 parameters and train only the relational adaptation layer (\Cref{sec:multi_modal}).